Eunkyooooo/selenium-linkedin-scraper/README.md

 $ cd linkedin_scraper
 $ ./scraper.sh
 ```
-Result files will follow 'Year-Month-Day-Hour-Minute' name rules with csv format.
+Result files will generated under directory named 'result/<YearMonthDayHourMinute>'.
-For example '201812271454.csv'.
+One is the list of company with error code that couldn't find the result.
+Another one is the succeed list of company.
+Check the example result directory.

 4. **Customize your docker image**
 By default, It will use 'hwwwi/python-chromedriver:python3-selenium-3.8.0'.